Weymuth/zumo/ZUMO_TDP_Template_v3.md

 ---

 ## 7. Competition Deliverables
-*Rules-mandated.
-Not optional at a real event.*
+*Include the items required for a real event.*

 **Feeds from → Log #14 (L14):**

 **LoP procedure + self-test card (L14):**
-> RCJ rule 4.3.7: you must tell the referee your Lack-of-Progress procedure before each scoring run.
-Write it here.
+> RCJ rule 4.3.7 requires you to tell the referee your Lack-of-Progress procedure before each scoring run.
+Write that procedure here.
 > _[L14 entry]_

 ---

 ## 8. Version 2 — If I Built the Next One
-*Two or three improvements, each justified by your own data or failure log.
-"I'd add a compass because my dead reckoning drifted 4 cm per lap" is engineering.
-"I'd make it cooler" is not.
-Pull the best from your A2 Improvement Ideas.*
+*Propose two or three improvements.
+Support each one with data or a documented failure from A2, A3, Section 5, or Section 6.*

 **Feeds from → Log #16 (L16):**
 > _[write in L16, each item citing a number from Part A or Section 5–6]_